The Holistic Herbal Treatment of Digestive Conditions

 In reality, our digestion is more of a complex ecology than just an organ system and improving it requires more than just a pill.

-This one day course will cover:
+This one day course will include:

 No prior herbal knowledge needed.